Icenium/bond-content/grocery-list/lesson-3.md

     }
 });
 ```
 * **d**.
-Save your index.html and app.js files, and open the app up in the simulator.
+Save your index.html and app.js files, and open your app in the simulator.
 * **e**.
 Use the new reset password functionality to reset the password of an existing user.
-Make sure to use a user that uses a valid email address you can check.
-If you don't have such a user use the register screen to create one.
+Make sure to use a user with valid email address that you can check.
+If you don't have such a user, use the register screen to create one.

 <hr data-action="end" />